4 Things You Should Know Before Buying Any More Whey Protein

 3) Some Supplements Contain Unwanted Antibiotics And Animal Hormones

 Whey protein is an extract of cow’s milk, which incidentally means it is unsuitable for vegan athletes.
 It also makes whey protein supplements vulnerable to the inherent problems of the milk industry – such as the presence of antibiotics and added hormones in animal feed, which filter through to the milk.
 These additives have been linked to a range of health problems in humans, including higher oestrogen levels in boys, milk allergies, increased body fat and poor bone density.
 To minimise this risk, choose a whey protein supplement that uses milk only from rBST free farms.
 These producers have pledged to avoid the use of unnecessary hormones and antibiotic treatments in cattle feed.

 4) Some Supplements Are Easier To Consume Than Others

 This point will come as no surprise to regular users of protein supplements!
 Try and mix a powdered supplement into a drink in a hurry – using a glass, water and spoon – and the invariable result is a poorly mixed, greyish gloop.
 It is hard to drink, hard to get off your teeth, and hard to clean off your glass!
 It’s enough to put many people off entirely.
 Choosing a supplement with high protein content will help, because you will need to use less powder by volume to get the protein you need.
 Also steer clear of added sugar supplements, as this makes the granules stickier and prone to bind together.

 Find Out More

-These factors are all explored in greater depth in our latest guide: The Problem With Whey Protein: Why You Deserve Better From Your Whey Protein Supplements.
-Download a copy for free today by following [this link].
+These factors are all explored in greater depth in our latest guide: The Native Whey Protein: Why You Deserve Better From Your Whey Protein Supplements.
+Download a copy for free today by following this link.